MICHIGAN SPEECH-LANGUAGE-HEARING ASSOCIATION

 Two types of Association awards, Honors of the Association and Distinguished Service Awards, may be awarded to individuals by the Association upon approval by the Executive Board.
 An Awards Committee shall be comprised of no fewer than 5 members.
 A recommendation for Association recognition may be made by any Professional member at any time to the Committee.
 These nominations should include a vita of the person nominated and must include the reasons for the nomination.
 Any recommendation for recognition must be considered by the Executive Board at a regular meeting prior to the presentation of the award and be approved by three-fourths of the Executive Board.

 - Honors of the Association.
-Honors of the Association shall be awarded to members of the Association in recognition of distinguished contributions in Speech and Language Pathology, Audiology, and/or Education of the Deaf/Hard of Hearing over a substantial period of time.
+Honors of the Association shall be awarded to members of the Association in recognition of distinguished contributions in Speech and Language Pathology, Audiology, and/or Education of the Hearing Impaired over a substantial period of time.
 This is the highest award the Association can bestow.

-- A Distinguished Service Award shall be presented to an individual for a specific outstanding contribution to the Association or the speech and hearing profession.
+- Distinguished Service Award.
+A Distinguished Service Award shall be presented to an individual for a specific outstanding contribution to the Association or the speech and/or hearing profession.

 - Other committees may establish recognition awards, to be approved by the Executive Board.